-We created a series of videos to help you understand how these provisions will affect individuals, small employers and large employers.
-In this one, we’ll look at the top considerations for large employers – that’s companies with either 50 or 100 or more full-time employees or equivalents, depending on the provision and the state.
+We created a series of videos to help you understand how these provisions affect individuals, small employers and large employers.
+In this one, we’ll look at the top considerations for large employers – that’s companies with more than either 50 or 100 full-time employees or full-time equivalents.
+The number used depends on the provision and the state.

-Recent studies show that most large employers will likely continue to offer health care benefits to their employees through 2015 and will make adjustments to accommodate the new ACA mandated provisions.
+*Recent studies show that most large employers will continue to offer health care benefits to their employees through 2015.
+They will make adjustments to accommodate the new ACA mandated provisions.
 In 2007, 73% of large companies surveyed said they would continue to offer health care benefits for the next 10 years.
-Today only 23% make this prediction.
-So, the way many people access health insurance may change —even for people who have traditionally received benefits from their employer.
+Today only 25% make this prediction.
+They may consider different benefit strategies like a defined contribution plan, where they would give their employees money to buy health insurance on a private exchange.
+So, the way a lot of people get health insurance may change —even for people who have traditionally received benefits from their employer.

 Instead of the traditional method where employees choose from a set of health plans, employers might consider giving their employees money to buy a plan on a private exchange.
 Private exchanges are kind of like public exchanges — employees shop for a health plan in an online marketplace.
-But the marketplace is private; it’s only open to employees.
-And the employer may decide which plans employees can choose from on the exchange.
-The other difference between a public and a private exchange is that federal tax credits and subsidies can only be accessed on a public exchange because it's operated by the state or federal government; private exchanges are not.
+But the marketplace is private, so it’s not mandated by the ACA.
+And the employer can decide which plans employees choose from.
+When it comes to tax credits and subsidies, those are only available on a public exchange, because public exchanges are run by the state or federal government; private exchanges are not.

 Health insurers and employers will be assessed new taxes and fees to help pay for some of the health care reform provisions.
-Some examples of the new taxes and fees include the Patient-Centered Outcomes Research Institute fee (PCORI), the Health Insurance Provider Fee, the Transitional Reinsurance Contributions fee, and the High Value Plan tax (also known as the “Cadillac Tax;” it isn’t effective until 2018).
+Some examples of the new taxes and fees are the Patient-Centered Outcomes Research Institute fee (PCORI), the Health Insurance Provider fee, the Transitional Reinsurance Contribution program, and the High Value Plan tax (also known as the Cadillac Tax), which takes effect in 2018.

-And what were those reporting requirements?
-The federal government has delayed penalties for not meeting the reporting requirements related to the Employer Mandate for one year, but there are others to consider.
-Employers already have to give employees a Summary of Benefits and Coverage and add the aggregate cost of coverage to employees' W2 forms if they file more than 250 W2 forms.
-New in 2014, employers have to give the Notice of Coverage Options to employees by October 1st.
-This notice explains that public exchanges are available for employees.
+There are penalties for not meeting the reporting requirements related to the Employer Mandate, but the federal government has delayed them.
+So generally, the first filing and statements for the 2015 plan year are due the first quarter of 2016.
+There are also other required reports.
+Employers already have to give employees a Summary of Benefits and Coverage.
+They also have to add the aggregate cost of coverage to employees' W2 forms if they file more than 250 W2 forms annually.
+And employers have to give a Notice of Coverage Options to employees within 14 days of their start date – it explains the availability and options of public exchanges.

 Aetna is the brand name used for products and services provided by one or more of the Aetna group of subsidiary companies, including Aetna Life Insurance Company (Aetna) and its affiliates.